 - If you don't see a rainbow, tilt the mirror more.
 You may need to aim the flashlight differently as well.
 Keep adjusting till you create a rainbow.

 Just like the earlier experiments, the water breaks up the light from the flashlight into its component colors.
 The mirror bounces the colors back onto the wall.

 - A darkened room

-- This is my favorite way to catch a rainbow, mainly because it is the most effective and makes the brightest rainbows.
+- This is my favorite way to catch a rainbow, mainly because it is the most effective and makes the brightest ones.

 - The rainbows will look brighter and be easier to see if you do this in a darkened room.
 But you will still be able to see the rainbow even in the sunlight.

 - The backside of CD's are very reflective.
 You can see rainbows on them without having to do anything else.
-But if you shine a flashlight onto a CD, the rainbows will be magnified.
+But if you shine a flashlight onto a CD, they will be magnified.

 - It will show up the best if you point the CD at a white wall.
 Then hold the flashlight about an inch from the CD and turn it on.
 Move the flashlight around on the CD to make different shapes with the rainbows.